StutiSahu27612/argocd-movieworld/README.md

 ## Kubernetes Deployment

 The application can be deployed to a Kubernetes cluster using the provided manifests or Helm chart.
+All components of the Movie application (MovieWorld, MovieReview, and MovieApp Frontend) are deployed in the `movie` namespace for better isolation and management.

 ### Prerequisites